Privacy Policy

 We rely on a small number of carefully chosen sub-processors to deliver the platform:

-- Google Cloud / Firebase — authentication, Firestore database, Cloud Storage, Cloud Tasks queues, hosting for the Citizen Send Firebase project.
+- Google Cloud / Firebase — authentication, Firestore database, Cloud Storage, and Cloud Tasks queues.

 - Resend and AWS Simple Email Service — transactional email delivery.

-- Google Workspace, Google Calendar, Planning Center, and YouTube — only when a Customer chooses to connect their account.
+- Google Calendar, Planning Center, and YouTube — only when a Customer chooses to connect their account.

 Each sub-processor is bound by their own privacy commitments.
 We will publish material changes to this list in advance.